nnewbie-don/Custom-pop-_os-iso-img-file/README.md

 ## 🚀 About Me
 I'm an ordinary linux enthusiast  who is really interested in learning the most about different distros and how they work My github profile is nnewbie_don.
-The projects are are alreadye public  but I am not done with anything yet.
+The projects are are alreade public  but I am not done with anything yet.

 ## Installation